oasisprotocol/cli/docs/README.md

 It boasts a number of handy features:

 - Flexible setup:
-  - supports Mainnet, Testnet, Localnet or any other Oasis network deployment
+  - supports Mainnet, Testnet, Localnet or any other deployment of the Oasis network
   - consensus layer configuration with arbitrary token
   - configuration of custom ParaTimes with arbitrary token
   - connecting to remote (via TCP/IP) or local (Unix socket) Oasis node